AdobeDocs/experience-platform.en/help/query-service/data-distiller/advanced-statistics/algorithms.md

 ### Categorical transformations {#categorical-transformations}

-This section provides an overview of the available transformers designed to convert and preprocess categorical data for machine learning models.
+Read this section for an overview of the available transformers designed to convert and preprocess categorical data for machine learning models.
 These transformations are designed for data points that represent distinct categories or labels, rather than numerical values.

 #### StringIndexer {#stringindexer}